guillemontecinos/itp-residency-2020-2021/icm-workshops/session-03/session-03.md

 }
 ```

-The `if` statement is usually complemented by the `else if` statement that adds test conditions complementary to the original one, and by the `else` statement that implies all the cases that don't meet the original `condition`.
-(Note: you can add any `else if` you want)
+The `if` statement can be complemented with the `else if` statement that adds test conditions complementary to the original one, and by the `else` statement that implies all the cases that don't meet the original `condition`.
+(Note: you can add as much `else if` statements as you want)

 ```js
 if(condition1){